 If a student is granted permission to audio/video tape any portion of a class or college activity, that student understands that he or she does not have permission to reproduce or post the information on any social media, You Tube, or other public or private forum that would infringe on the privacy rights of others represented in the audio/video recording.
+See section on Audio/Video Taping Class Lectures in the Student Handbook.

 All students, teachers, employees and visitors shall comply with established laws and safety practices when participating in or observing certain technical and science laboratory courses of instruction.